Moving From Coworking To A “Traditional” Office? A Case Study

 Flexible spaces provide plenty of benefits for many small and medium sized companies.
 Nonetheless, experience shows that companies should also carefully consider whether shared working environments are the most adapted to their type of business.
 In the case of Hummingbird, the creative atmosphere of their original coworking space could not overcome the problems they encountered where privacy was concerned.
 As a FinTech company with stable growth prospects, occupying their own office space allowed them to both satisfy privacy regulations and build a strong brand in Asia.

-In Singapore, not all long-term offices must be in “traditional,” high-rise buildings.
+In Singapore, not all traditional offices must be in high-rise buildings.
 Shophouse offices combine a unique blend of cultural heritage and functionality – perfect for innovative businesses who “paint outside the lines”.
 The fitout process of a historical building can take longer than for a Grade A building.
 Having your own office space requires businesses to have a clear vision for how they want to present their brand – both to visitors and for their employees.